sumaiya-afrinn/Uni-Projects/README.md

-# Uni-Projects
+# University Projects

-Projects and practice work from my university learning journey.
+This repository contains my university projects and learning practice.

+Each folder represents a subject or technology I am currently learning.